-Kimmel apologizes for Melania Trump joke amid Hannity feud
+Jimmy Kimmel tries to tone down feud with Sean Hannity

-NEW YORK (AP) — Late-night comic Jimmy Kimmel has apologized for a “silly” joke about first lady Melania Trump’s accent and moved to deescalate a feud with Fox News host Sean Hannity.
+NEW YORK (AP) — ABC late-night comic Jimmy Kimmel is trying to de-escalate a feud with Fox News host Sean Hannity that began over a joke about first lady Melania Trump’s accent.

 Kimmel said in a Twitter post made Sunday that his exchanges with Hannity were fun but he didn’t want to add to the “vitriol” of their spat, which included Hannity calling Kimmel a “sick, twisted, creepy, perverted weirdo” during his Fox show on Friday.

-Kimmel said such animosity is “harmful to our country.”
+Kimmel said such animosity is “harmful to our country” and he wanted to apologize “to those who took offense.”

 He also said President Donald Trump’s wife had enough to worry about “without being used as a prop to increase TV ratings.”

 Most Read Business Stories